-In the picture you can see Adolf Hilter during the service for Piłsudski and a symbolic coffin with a Polish flag and eagle.
+In the picture, you can see Adolf Hilter during the service for Piłsudski and a symbolic coffin with a Polish flag and eagle.
 This was the only time that Fuhrer attended a holy mass as a leader of the Third Reich and probably one of the last times when he was in a church.

-Even though Hitler had special sympathy to Pilsudski, he didn’t went to his funeral and sent Ribbentrop in his place.
+Even though Hitler had a special sympathy for Pilsudski, he didn’t go to his funeral and sent Ribbentrop in his place.
 In 1939 when the Germans took Kraków (Krakau) Hitler ordered the Wehrmacht to set at Piłsudski’s grave an honor guard.